enbraun/slate/source/includes/_authentication.md

-To learn more about OAuth token generation flow please read <a href="https://oauth.net/2/grant-types/authorization-code/" class = "api-ref">here</a>.
+To learn more about OAuth token generation flow please read <a target = "_blank" href="https://oauth.net/2/grant-types/authorization-code/" class = "api-ref">here</a>.

 eRS Cloud expects an API token to be included in all API requests to in a header that looks like the following: